Finnish art: Modern art

-In the 1950s the Finnish artists looked for foreign influence: first in Paris, then in the United States but also in Stockholm, where modern art exhibitions were organized in Moderna Museet.
+In the 1950s Finnish artists looked for foreign influence: first in Paris, then in the United States but also in Stockholm, where modern art exhibitions were organized in Moderna Museet.
 Abstract art made its breakthrough first in concrete art.
 Early concretists included Birger Carlstedt and Sam Vanni.
 When Vanni's monumental painting Contrapunctus (1959) won the competition for a mural in Helsinki, abstract art was considered to be accepted and established in Finland.

 Informalism spread quickly in the 1950s and 1960s when it was considered a new approach to landscape painting.
 It was also building on a strong tradition of expressionism.
 It spread even outside of large cities.

 In the late 20th century, the homoerotic art of Touko Valio Laaksonen, pseudonym Tom of Finland, found a worldwide audience, with his works entering the collection of the Museum of Modern Art in New York and appearing on Finnish postage stamps.

 The Finnish contemporary art scene became much more visible than before with the establishment of Kiasma, the Museum of Contemporary Art in Helsinki in 1998.